DAY ONE | TUESDAY, 2 SEPTEMBER 2025

 Implement adaptive strategies to ensure high-quality care

-Victoria Traynor, Professor of Dementia Care, Warrigal
+Victoria Traynor, Professor of Dementia Care, Warrigal, Professor of Healthy Ageing, University of the Sunshine Coast

-Serious Incident Reporting (SIRS): Trends & strategies
+Case Study: Serious Incident Reporting (SIRS): Trends & strategies

 Address the increase in SIRS notifications & key trends (e.g., neglect (26% rise), unreasonable use of force).
 Why are these incidents on the rise?
 Are there underlying systemic issues, staff shortage, or gaps in training contributing to these increases?